 than ourselves but from realizing our kinship with all beings."

-Sixty years old, I had practiced meditation, lived in several spiritual communities, attended numerous intensive retreats in various traditions, and had a regular daily practice for large swathes of time for 35 years.
-Although I had experienced a number of "peak experiences" over the years --on and off the zafu -- little did I know that my mind was about to be blown once again.
+I was sixty years old.
+I had practiced meditation, lived in several spiritual communities, attended numerous intensive retreats in various traditions, and had a regular daily practice for large swathes of time for 35 years.
+Although I had experienced a number of "peak experiences" --on and off the zafu -- little did I know that my mind was about to be blown once again.